Thermodynamic uncertainty relations from exchange fluctuation theorems

 TURs were originally discovered in the context of non-equilibrium steady-states of classical time-homogeoneous Markov jump-processes satisfying local detailed balance~\cite{Barato2015,Pietzonka2015,Pietzonka2017}.
 Further refinements and extensions have since then been found for finite-time processes~\cite{gingrich2016dissipation,Pietzonka2017a,Dechant2018}, periodically driven systems~\cite{BaratoNJP2018,Holubec2018PRL,proesmans2017discrete}, quantum systems in linear response~\cite{MacIeszczak2018} and using geometrical arguments based on the manifold of non-equilibrium steady-states~\cite{Guarnieri2019}.

 A natural question that emerges is whether TURs, being inequalities, can be viewed as a consequence of FTs, just like the second law $\langle \Sigma \rangle \geq 0$.
 Explorations in this direction began quite recently, starting with symmetric work protocols \cite{Merhav2010,proesmans2017discrete,Hasegawa1} and subsequently generalized to include measurement feedback \cite{Hasegawa2,Potts2019}.
-In this paper we establish a connection between TURs and FTs for the case of heat and particle exchange between multiple systems (Fig.~\ref{fig:drawing}(a)).
-This class of problems is particularly relevant, as it encompasses microscopic autonomous engines and refrigerators, a topic which is now starting to be accessible in controlled quantum platforms \cite{Rosnagel2015,Klaers2017a,Peterson2018,Schmiegelow2018,Saunders2018,Gong2018,Maslennikov2017}.
+In this paper we derive a new type of saturable TUR for FTs stemming from heat and particle exchange between multiple systems (Fig.~\ref{fig:drawing}(a)).
+This class of problems is particularly relevant, as it encompasses microscopic autonomous engines, which can be implemented in thermoelectric devices \cite{Hartmann2015,Thierschmann2015} and are now starting to be pursued in controlled quantum platforms \cite{Rosnagel2015,Klaers2017a,Peterson2018,Schmiegelow2018,Saunders2018,Gong2018,Maslennikov2017}.
 A set of charges $\mathcal{Q}_1, \ldots, \mathcal{Q}_n$ (energy, work, heat, particles, etc.) in this case satisfies the so-called Exchange Fluctuation Theorems (EFTs) \cite{Jarzynski2004a,Andrieux2009,Saito2008} (see also~\cite{Esposito2009,Campisi2011})

 where $A_i$ are thermodynamic affinities associated to each charge.
 The corresponding entropy production is $\Sigma = \sum_i A_i \mathcal{Q}_i$.

 As our first main result, we show that the EFT~(\ref{JW_FT}) implies a generalized TUR for any charge $\mathcal{Q}_i$, of the form